 (All dollar amounts in USD unless otherwise stated).

-May 9, 2023 – Vancouver, BC - Orezone Gold Corporation (TSX: ORE, OTCQX: ORZCF) (“Orezone” or “Company”) reported its operational and financial results for the three months ended March 31, 2023.
-The consolidated financial statements and Management’s Discussion and Analysis are available at www.orezone.com and on the Company’s profile on SEDAR at www.sedar.com.
-The Company will host a conference call and webcast on May 10, 2023 commencing at 8:00am PDT to discuss the Company’s first quarter results.
+VANCOUVER, British Columbia, Aug.
+09, 2023 (GLOBE NEWSWIRE) -- Orezone Gold Corporation (TSX: ORE, OTCQX: ORZCF) (“Orezone” or “Company”) reported its operational and financial results for the three and six months ended June 30, 2023.
+The consolidated financial statements and Management’s Discussion and Analysis are available at www.orezone.com and on the Company’s profile on SEDAR+ at www.sedarplus.ca.
+The Company will host a conference call and webcast on August 10, 2023 commencing at 8:00am PDT to discuss the Company’s second quarter results.
 Additional details are provided at the end of this press release.

 ¹ Non-IFRS measures.
 See “Non-IFRS Measures” section below for additional details.

 |(All mine site figures are on a 100% basis)